kbroman/knitr_knutshell/pages/Rmarkdown.md

     ```

 You use `include=FALSE` to have the chunk _evaluated_, but neither the
-code nor its output will be displayed.
+code nor its output displayed.

     ```{r chunk_name, include=FALSE}
     x <- rnorm(100)